Why evidence-based audits improve year over year

 Organizations often say they want fewer audit surprises.
 In reality, major findings are rarely sudden.
 They emerge when small signals go unnoticed.

-When audit evidence is collected consistently year over year, those early warning signs become visible.
-Minor issues can be addressed before they escalate into significant compliance failures.
+When evidence is captured consistently, issues can be addressed before they escalate into significant compliance failures.

-Evidence-based audits shift the focus from reactive compliance management to proactive control improvement.
-Instead of responding to major findings, organizations strengthen controls before risk increases.
+Evidence-based audits shift the focus from reactive compliance to proactive control improvement.

 Auditor consistency improves